ihmc-scale/act-up-model/README.md

 This should right a single line, about 8 MB, a single JSON object, to /tmp/output.json

-**EARNING**.
-This is not constructed to support multiple, concurrent queries simultaneously.
+**WARNING**.
+This is not currently constructed to support multiple, concurrent queries simultaneously.
 The plumbing could easily be so configured, but the actual model code is not re-entrant, and would have to be modified to support such use.

 ## Hooking the ACT-UP model to the TCP interface